2016 South Carolina Journal of International Law and Business Symposium

 Columbia, South Carolina

-(Municipal parking facilities and metered parking is available on the street.)
+(Municipal parking facilities and metered parking are available on the street.)

 The 2016 Symposium has been approved for 3.35 hours of CLE credit by the SC Supreme Court for submission to the SC Bar.
 Uniform Certificates of Attendance will be available for self-reporting to other agencies.